 Simple Steps to Start Doing Performance Testing:

 2) Input everything to logs!
 This is very important and will help you to further investigate what happens in your game – even you would be monitoring it in real-time during the testing.
-Logs will maintain all that information and you can easily compare those later – even build-by-build – to see how things have regressed while building a new version of game.
+Logs will maintain all that information and you can easily compare those later – even build-by-build – to see how things have regressed while building a new version of the game.

 3) Use only real mobile devices – and as many as possible.
 You’ll get quickly understanding of how your game performs when you start doing basic smoke testing on hundreds of different devices.
 While running your game on those real devices, check at least these things: